rajdeepbaru/525a1/cs609-autumn2024_25-/lab07-OpenDayLight/README.md

 ### Table of contents
 1. Installation
     -   1.1.
-What is ONOS?
+Install OpenDaylight
     -   1.2.
-Features of ONOS

-2. Install the Karaf features
+Install the Karaf features
-3. Listing available features
+    -   1.3.
+Listing available features
 4. Example 1: Create a network with a single switch and a host
     -   4.1 Objective
     -   4.2 Steps